fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

 [16]: https://github.com/pganalyze/libpg_query

-Use-cases may be numerous, like syntax highlighting or validation, prettying query newlines ou serializing a statement to easily drop or modify internal nodes, etc. A other parsing project wrote in Python, called `pglast`, suggests you in its [documentation][17] more examples, if by chance, this article has aroused your curiosity.
+Use-cases may be numerous, like syntax highlighting or validation, prettying query newlines or serializing a statement to easily drop or modify internal nodes, etc. Another parsing project wrote in Python, called `pglast`, suggests you in its [documentation][17] more examples, if by chance, this article has aroused your curiosity.